anth12/inner-fire/_adventures/learn-navigation-skills.md

   - price: "45"
     description: Instruction price
 ---
 E﻿njoy a day in the Howgill fells learning basic navigation skills, making new friends and feeling a sense of empowerment.
+The focus will be on light-hearted learning and finding our way outwardly while feeling our confidence grow inwardly.

 T﻿hese lovely rolling hills east of the M6 (junction 37 or 38) are easily accessible and offer lots of opportunity to wander.